Learn More About Victoria Gyro

 For many years, the club met for lunch at the Empress Hotel but when the membership numbers began to limit the hotel's ability to serve its other regular customers, the club was forced to find alternative venues.
 Then began a dine-around-town form of luncheon program with guest speakers coming to deliver their presentations in a format similar to the modern Rotary Club.
 There were other similarities too; Victoria Gyro had set limits on the number of men from any single profession who could belong at the same time.
 Members were ‘classified' by their occupation and were expected to give a ‘classification talk' to the membership once they had been admitted into the Club.
 Classification talks are still given by new members, but only for the sake of tradition.

 After the second world war ended, the club reached a level of success in which it had outgrown its ability to manage effectively, with over 100 active members and a long waiting list of prospective Gyros.
 It was courageously decided to spin-off a second club, allowing members of similar interests and ambitions to continue their fellowship without being lost in the numbers.
 The Camosun Gyro Club was thus formed in 1949 and history demonstrates that it was a good decision; both clubs have continued to flourish and enjoy friendly rivalry.
 Both clubs have produced District Governors and International Club Presidents.
-A third Gyro club nearby in Sidney has recently been founded.
+There is also a small third Gyro club nearby in Sidney.

 Every October, the Camosun and Victoria clubs join to celebrate “Founder's Night', a dinner where the organization's founding members, Kagy, Schwan and Handerson, are celebrated.
 Responsibility for organizing the dinner and choosing a theme alternated year over year between the two clubs.
 Members of both clubs routinely travel to events being hosted by Gyro clubs elsewhere and many, many long distance and long lasting friendships have their roots in Gyro.
 Click here for the Gyro Video.